seansusmilch/ece474/README.md

 # 💻 ECE 474 Project

+By Matthew Nelmark and Sean Susmilch

 The goal of this project is to write a simulator for Tomasulo's algorithm.

+## How To Run It

+1. Have python3 installed
+2. Clone repo `git clone https://github.com/seansusmilch/ece474`
+3. Install requirements `pip install -r requirements.txt`
+4. Run it `python processor.py`

+---
 ## Project Stuff

 Dividing it up into some major parts